Track mileage automatically

 Section 179 Tax Write-offs for Business Vehicles

-If you use a car or truck for business purposes, you may be eligible for a Section 179 vehicle tax deduction on part of the purchase price.
-To qualify, however, you must claim actual expenses associated with the vehicle instead of a standard mileage rate deduction.
+If you use a car or truck for business, you may be eligible for a Section 179 vehicles tax deduction on all or part of the purchase price.

 How the Section 179 deduction works